ColbyJackL/441/week2Timer/readMe.md

 I am pretty confused as to how this all happened and why the text objects were appearing differently when I thought they should have the same properties.
-However, as confused as I still am I can't say that it wasn't satisfying to magically make it work.
+However, I can't say that it wasn't satisfying to magically make it work, even though I would like to understand why it worked a little better.